Nikkei falls but holds above 10,000, U.S. fiscal talks eyed

 The Nikkei .N225 shed 1.2 percent to 10,039.33, after surging 2.4 percent on the previous day to 10,160.40, logging its biggest one-day percentage rise since September 2011.

-Selling came after the Bank of Japan (BOJ) eased monetary policy on Thursday afternoon by expanding its asset-buying and lending programme.
+Selling came after the Bank of Japan (BOJ) eased monetary policy on Thursday afternoon by expanding its asset-buying and lending program.

 It was a widely expected move in response to intensifying pressure from incoming Prime Minister Shinzo Abe for the BOJ to deliver bolder steps to beat deflation.

-The central bank topped up its asset-buying and lending programme by 10 trillion yen to 101 trillion yen by a unanimous vote, expanding stimulus for the third time in four months.
+The central bank topped up its asset-buying and lending program by 10 trillion yen to 101 trillion yen by a unanimous vote, expanding stimulus for the third time in four months.

 The BOJ's shares 8031.OS jumped 10.7 percent on Thursday, extending a 33 percent rally over the past three sessions.